cmvandrevala/more-than-equations/content/Computer Science/Labs/File Away Those Details.md

 ---
-layout: lab
 title: File Away Those Details
-draft: true
+date: 2025-04-12
+tags:
+  - c-plus-plus
+  - csc-121
+  - file-io
+description: In this lab you will calculate some basic statistics from a set of numbers in a file.
 ---

 ## 🔖 Background Information

 This lab focuses on a simple data processing problem.
 We want to calculate some basic statistics for some data in a file.
 However, the catch is that you don't know the amount of information in the file ahead of time.

-This problem is available courtey of {% cite jamesEm2022 %}.
+This problem is available courtey of Professor Jason James [@jamesEm2022].

 ### Mean